How Will I Know: Commercial performance

 In Canada, the single debuted at number 80 on the RPM Top 100 Singles chart in the issue dated December 14, 1985.
 It later peaked at number one in the week dated March 1, 1986, becoming Houston's first number-one single in Canada.
 It was later certified Gold by the Canadian Recording Industry Association (CRIA) on May 1, 1986, for shipments of 200,000 copies or more.

 The single also performed well in other countries.
 In the United Kingdom it debuted at number 36 during the week of January 25, 1986, and later peaked at number five.
-It was also certified Silver by the British Phonographic Industry (BPI).
+It was certified Silver by the British Phonographic Industry (BPI) for pure sales of 250,000 copies; its digital single has been certified 2x platinum for sales of 1.2 million copies.
 According to MTV UK and Ireland, the single has sold about 280,000 copies in the UK.
 In New Zealand it debuted at number 35, and peaked at number 19.
 In Austria it reached a peak position of number 28, while peaking at number 12 in the Netherlands.
 It also reached number two in Norway and Sweden, while charting at number 11 in Switzerland.
 According to AllMusic, "How Will I Know" has sold about 1.5 million copies worldwide.

 In Australia "How Will I Know" was released as the first single from the album in March 1985.
 It spent a single week on the Kent Music Report chart at number 97 in July 1985, before re-entering the chart in February 1986, eventually peaking at number two.